stormpath/stormpath-documentation/source/reference.rst

     * - ``defaultAccountStoreMapping``
       - Link
       - ``null`` or Link
-      - A link to this Organization's default Account Store Mapping where the organization will store newly created Accounts.
+      - A link to this Organization's default :ref:`Account Store Mapping <ref-asm>` where the organization will store newly created Accounts.
 A ``null`` value disables the ability to add Groups to the Organization via the ``organizations/$ORGANIZATION_ID/accounts`` endpoint.

     * - ``defaultGroupStoreMapping``
       - Link
       - ``null`` or Link
-      - A link to this Organization's default Account Store Mapping where the organization will store newly created Groups.
+      - A link to this Organization's default :ref:`Account Store Mapping <ref-asm>` where the organization will store newly created Groups.
 A ``null`` value disables the ability to add Groups to the Organization via the ``organizations/$ORGANIZATION_ID/groups`` endpoint.

     * - ``accountStoreMappings``
       - Link
       - N/A
-      - A link to the collection of all Account Store Mappings that represent the Organization.
+      - A link to the collection of all :ref:`Account Store Mappings <ref-asm>` that represent the Organization.
 The Accounts and Groups within the mapped Account Stores are obtainable from the ``accounts`` and ``groups`` links, respectively.

     * - ``groups``
       - Link
       - N/A
-      - A link to a collection of the Groups wrapped by this Organization.
+      - A link to a collection of the :ref:`Groups <ref-group>` wrapped by this Organization.

     * - ``accounts``
       - Link
       - N/A
-      - A link to a collection of the Accounts wrapped by this Organization.
+      - A link to a collection of the :ref:`Accounts <ref-account>` wrapped by this Organization.
 All of the Accounts in this collection can log-in to the Organization.

     * - ``tenant``
       - Link